 Then I went back to my hotel room and wrote for a couple hours.
 I wasn’t happy with what was spewing from my fingers and so I walked around the town, window shopping and taking photos of whatever caught my attention.

 Had to pick up some souvenirs for my nephews, of course.

 Back in March, I took my two nephews on a weekend getaway.
 So I shared a hotel room with two kids.
 As always, I gave warning—

 “You pee on the seat, you clean it up!”

 One of the many great things about being an aunt is that kids generally behave better than if I were their parent.
 But even then, one brother has to piss off the other so I had to break up a minor fight in the parking lot.

 The hotel was a hit.
-I had to forgo my usual suite with king bed because there wasn’t a sofa bed available.
+I had to forgo my usual suite with a king bed because there wasn’t a sofa bed available.
 So I settled for a two queen room.
-The 12 year old decided he wanted to sleep in the arm chair and ottoman.
-So the 8 year old chose his bed to jump on.
+The 12-year-old decided he wanted to sleep in the armchair and ottoman.
+So the 8-year-old chose his bed to jump on.